primkey7607/catalog_experiments/README.md

 2. In norm_importCreator.py, make sure that all commands except the last two are uncommented.
 3. Run norm_importCreator.py from the catalog_experiments/ directory (or whichever directory contains the baddates/ directory)
 4. Once norm_importCreator.py is finished running, it should generate:

-a.
-A new set of csv files, containing both header files, and a clean version of the original data.
+(a) A new set of csv files, containing both header files, and a clean version of the original data.
-b. a .sh file called 'full_norm_loader.sh'.
+(b) a .sh file called 'full_norm_loader.sh'.

 5. Move this new set of csv files into the neo4j-.../import/ directory, and move the .sh file into the neo4j-.../ directory.
 6. Make sure that the --database option in the .sh file matches the name of the database you want to load the files into.
 7. Make this .sh file executable (e.g. "chmod +x") and run it.